 The credits are a classic of the genre

 There have been seven films of this title between 1914 and 1975 but this one is a spaghetti western.
-Actually, it’s by no means the worst spaghetti western ever and if the acting were better, if it had been decently photographed, if the music had been less dire and if the writing had been superior, it might almost have been passable.
+Actually, it’s by no means the worst spaghetti western ever and if the acting were better, if it had been decently photographed, if the music had been less dire, if the dubbing wasn't so poor and if the writing had been superior, it might almost have been passable.

 It was directed by Michele Lupo, who had started on Italian sword-and-sandal epics, and it was an Italian-French co-production by Leone Films and Orphée Productions, Paris, so presumably Sergio Leone had a hand in it.

 Colt was his game alright